-Originally developed in 2008 and revised in in 2011, the West Basin Plan provides the framework for identifying and implementing the key goals and objectives to meet the needs of the West Basin service area in five key commitment areas: Water Reliability, Water Quality, Customer Service, Environmental Stewardship, and Sound Financial and Resource Management.
-Throughout this period, regular updates have been provided on the progress of the Plan Goals and Objectives.
-The Board of Directors anticipate a review of the Plan in 2014 to identify changes, if any, should be made to provide guidance on future policy direction that increases West Basin's value commitment to its service area customers, resident, businesses, and other stakeholders.
+Originally developed in 2008 and revised in 2011, the West Basin Plan provides the framework for identifying and implementing the key goals and objectives to meet the needs of the West Basin service area in five key commitment areas: Water Reliability, Water Quality, Customer Service, Environmental Stewardship, and Sound Financial and Resource Management.
+The Board of Directors plan to update the Strategic Plan and has provided guidance to staff and its consultant to prepare an update for a review in September 2015.

-Highlighted below are accomplishments where West Basin has provided value during the current fiscal year and has shaped our objectives for FY 2014-15.
+Highlighted on the following page are accomplishments where West Basin has provided value during the current Fiscal Year and shaped our objectives for FY 2015-16.

-- Completion of Phase V and working towards 100% injection into the West Coast Basin Barrier; - Completion of feasibility and initial design towards Hyperion Pump Station expansion; - Piloted a new water efficiency program for distributing rain barrels that has received a tremendous response to each distribution event; and - Identified and developed locations to build Ocean Friendly Gardens that demonstrates the ability to update landscapes to be more water efficient.
+- Completion design towards Hyperion Pump Station expansion; - Expanded new water efficiency program for distributing rain barrels that has received a tremendous response to each distribution event; - Identified and developed locations to build Ocean Friendly Gardens that demonstrates the ability to update landscapes to be more water efficient.

-- Completed a pilot study on new water quality, referred to as tertiary membrane bioreactor or T-MBR; and - Designed a portable potable backup system to be made available when source water quality does not meet the needs of our customers.
+Designed a portable potable backup system to be made available when source water quality does not meet the needs of our customers.

-- Expanded the Small and Community Bank Investment Program with two new participating banks; - Developed the framework for an effective small business enterprise program to compliment West Basin's local business enterprise program; - Continued success with outreach programs which serve to engage and educate the public, effectively communicating the message on conservation and current water issues through school tours, technical tours, and evening Water 101 classes for the communities we serve; - Held first Greater Los Angeles Water Summit that brought local city officials together with water industry leaders to discuss local, regional and statewide water-related topics; and - Actively engaged in legislation that would directly affect West Basin or the water industry including the Bay Delta Conservation Plan and the proposed statewide water bond.
+- Received Board approval on the initial phase small business enterprise program to compliment West Basin's local business enterprise program; - Continued success with outreach programs which serve to engage and educate the public, effectively communicating the message on conservation and current water issues through school tours, technical tours, and evening Water 101 classes for the communities we serve; - Actively engaged in the development and communication of the Water Supply Allocation Plan.